-2) the Group as Lessor
+2) As Lessor

 The Group classifies each of its leases as either an operating lease or as a finance lease.
 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership of an underlying asset.
 Otherwise, a lease is classified as an operating lease.